How Good Is a Cat’s Memory?

 • Decreased recognition of familiar people or animals

-• Feral cats getting lost or losing their way home frequently
+• Outdoor cats getting lost or losing their way home frequently

 • Becoming more irritable or anxious as they struggle to remember usual things